-If a UE supporting UAS services uses separate PDU sessions for, respectively, USS communication and C2 communication with a UAV-C, the C2 communication with the UAV-C is authorized using UUAA-SM during the PDU session establishment procedure.
+If a UE supporting UAS services uses separate PDU sessions for, respectively, USS communication and C2 communication, the C2 communication is authorized using UUAA-SM during the PDU session establishment procedure.
 If the pairing of UAV and UAV-C is revoked, the PDU session for C2 communication shall be released by the SMF.